Ōpōtiki: Museum

 Opotiki Heritage and Agricultural Society runs a museum in Ōpōtiki.
 It opened in 2001.

 Transport and infrastructure

 Ōpōtiki is situated at the northern junction of State Highway 2 and State Highway 35.
 To the west, State Highway 2 connects Ōpotiki to Whakatāne, Rotorua and Tauranga.
 To the south and east, State Highway 2 provides a direct inland route to Gisborne, while State Highway 35 follows the coast via Te Araroa.

+Coastal shipping used Opotiki Harbour until the mid-1960s.
+As of 2023, a project is underway to reconstruct the harbour, including the wharf and harbour entrance.

 Horizon Networks owns and operates the electricity distribution network in Ōpōtiki, with electricity fed from Transpower's national grid at its Waiotahi substation.

 Natural gas arrived in Ōpōtiki in 1984, as part of the construction of the Kawerau to Gisborne high-pressure pipeline.
 Today, First Gas owns and operates both the high-pressure pipeline and the local distribution network supplying the town.